2016–2017 OMSC Study Program

 The Gospel of Peace in Dynamic Engagement with the Peace of Islam

 Dr. David W. Shenk, Eastern Mennonite Missions, explores the church’s calling to bear witness to the Gospel of peace in its engagement with Muslims, whether in contexts of militancy or in settings of moderation.
-Cosponsored by Anabaptist Witness; Evangelical Covenant Church, Chicago, IL; and Mennonite Central Committee.
+Cosponsored by Anabaptist Witness; Evangelical Covenant Church, Chicago, IL; Mennonite Central Committee; and Mennonite Mission Network.

 February 14–17, 2017